GROUP MEMBERS

 JANET PULLEN

 The enjoyment of hand-stitching has been with me for a long time, although formal education led me in a scientific direction.
 While early traditional practices equipped me with a vocabulary and experience of embroidery, City and Guilds (Stitched Textiles) offered fresh experiences, including design.
-More recently I have completed the MA Textiles course at University for the Creative Arts, Farnham, UK.
+Within recent years I have completed the MA Textiles course at University for the Creative Arts, Farnham, UK.
 I am also a member of Consuo Textile Art.

 ROSE SLAYDEN